The Teardrop Explodes: Early singles and Kilimanjaro

 The Teardrop Explodes released their first single, "Sleeping Gas", in February 1979.
 Simpson's stage presence was now such that he rivalled Cope as the band's onstage focus, and by mutual agreement the two decided that the group wasn't big enough for both of them.
-Simpson left the band in the spring: he would go on to form The Wild Swans and then link up with Ian Broudie to form Care.
+Simpson left the band in the spring: he went on to form The Wild Swans and then link up with Ian Broudie to form Care.
 His initial replacement was Ged Quinn, who played on the Teardrops' subsequent British tour.
 However, co-manager David Balfe had also been lobbying for full Teardrops membership: by July 1979, he had succeeded in ousting Quinn and taking his place as keyboard player.
-(Quinn would then rejoin Simpson in The Wild Swans.)
+(Quinn then rejoined Simpson in The Wild Swans.)

 The band's next single, "Bouncing Babies", inspired a tribute song of its own: "I Can't Get Bouncing Babies by the Teardrop Explodes" by The Freshies, an ode to the difficulty of obtaining a copy of the song.
 In February 1980 the band released their third and final single on Zoo Records, "Treason", which was recorded in London with producers Clive Langer and Alan Winstanley.
-The b-side was a version of the Cope/McCulloch song "Read It in Books", which Echo & the Bunnnymen had already released as the b-side to their debut single, "The Pictures on My Wall".
-Both bands would go on to record different versions of "Read It in Books" in the future, and Cope would also re-record it as a solo artist.
+The B-side was a version of the Cope/McCulloch song "Read It in Books", which Echo & the Bunnnymen had already released as the b-side to their debut single, "The Pictures on My Wall".
+Both bands recorded different versions of "Read It in Books" in the future, and Cope also re-recorded the track as a solo artist.